 The road trip is a great American pastime for a reason—there’s nothing like rolling down the windows, blasting music and hitting the highway.
-But if shelling out hundreds of dollars sounds less than ideal, not to worry.
-There are plenty of options for renting a car on the cheap, whether you go with a traditional car rental company or branch out to one of the newer alternatives.
-Here, three tactics to think about before filling up the tank and throwing your bags in the trunk.
+But if shelling out hundreds of dollars on a rental car sounds less than ideal, not to worry.
+It’s possible to trim some of the expense, whether you use a traditional rental car company or one of the newer alternatives.
+Here are seven tactics to consider before throwing your bags in the trunk.

-Instead of heading straight to the nearest car rental agency, consider a car-on-demand club, where you pay a monthly membership (as low as $7 a month) to drive cars either by the hour or day for less than traditional car rental company rates.
-Gas is included, which could save you hundreds of dollars on a longer trip.
-According to Jeanette Pavini, spokesperson for Coupons.com, the potential savings boils down to how often and where you rent.
-“If you rent a car often, it may be worth it,” says Pavini.
-“Before signing up, get a rate quote for the cities you will be driving in the most and compare with a traditional car rental agency.”
+Instead of heading straight to the nearest rental car company, consider a car-on-demand club, where you pay a monthly membership fee (as low as $7 a month) to drive cars by either the hour or the day.
+According to Pavini, the potential savings boil down to how often you rent and where.
+“If you rent a car often, it may be worth it,” she explains.
+But always compare costs.
+“Before signing up, get a rate quote for the cities you’ll be driving in the most,” she says, “and see how it stacks up against a traditional rental car agency.”

 By Danielle Blundell